knoxite/website/content/docs/storage-backends/content.md

 You can use the WebDAV backend to connect knoxite to a Nextcloud instance.

-It is recommended to use a app password.
+It is recommended to use an app password.
 To generate an app password, go to the settings page of your Nextcloud instance.
 Navigate to the **Security** section.
 In **Devices & sessions** you can generate a new app password.

 {{<lbimg src="/images/backends/owncloud_nextcloud/nextcloud_apppassword_step1.png">}}

-Save the application password to a save location, as it only can be shown once.
+Save the application password in a secure location, as it can only be shown once.

 {{<lbimg src="/images/backends/owncloud_nextcloud/nextcloud_apppassword_step2.png">}}